 The exercises are entirely comfortable to do for anyone in good condition; pain is a sign of a movement problem that the program will correct.
-As you work through the program, if a certain exercise feels too painful to do because of your condition, skip to the next section; you’ll return to the too-painful exercise as you cycle through the program and likely find that you can now do it comfortably — and if not, skip it, again.
+As you work through the program, if a certain exercise feels too painful to do because of your condition and makes you cringe, skip to the next section; you’ll return to the too-painful exercise as you cycle through the program and likely find that you can now do it comfortably — and if not, skip it, again.

 Each exercise sets changes in motion that progress for some time after practice.
 Some decompress your S-I joints, so the other exercises can work; some self-correct your coordination, so the forces that position your sacrum change direction; some flush up existing problems so you can correct them as you cycle through the program; and some integrate and consolidate the improvements that have occurred.

 As in a recipe, no one ingredient constitutes the entire recipe, no one ingredient, but the whole recipe, produces the result, and there are steps of preparation.
 Each somatic education exercise may be viewed as an ingredient and the program, as the recipe.

 The program takes you, step-by-step, through your self-renewal, back to life free of pain and in robust condition.

 Too tired to do them?
 That’s a sign you need them.
 Do them, anyway.
 You’ll finish more refreshed — not more tired.

 You do the exercises in sections for the number of practice days stated at the opening screen of each section — unless you find it necessary to skip an exercise due to pain, as stated above.

 You begin each practice session with all of the exercises of Unit 1, Part 1 and finish each practice session with all of the exercises of Unit 1, Part 2.

 - Unit 1: Preparation